Jo Luxton: First term, 2017–2020

 Luxton did not win the electorate, which had been held by the National Party since 2005, but entered parliament as a list MP.
 She was the second speaker in the address in reply debate on 8 November 2017.
 Her maiden speech highlighted her views that education "needs to be free and accessible to everyone [because] it could mean the difference between living a decent life and contributing to society in a positive way, and ending up in our overcrowded prisons."
 She also acknowledged former Labour MP Maryan Street as a political mentor.

 In her first term, Luxton sat on the education and workforce committee and was deputy chairperson of each of the committees for primary production (until August 2018), economic development, science and innovation (from August 2018 until July 2019) and regulations review (from July 2019 until September 2020).
 She was briefly responsible for a member's bill, previously in the name of Sue Moroney, which proposed to reinstate a general legal right for workers to have meal and rest breaks; this ultimately was adopted as government legislation.

+Second term, 2020–2023

 At the 2020 New Zealand general election Luxton again ran in Rangitata for the Labour party.
 In what was regarded as a surprise victory, she defeated National's Megan Hands by a final margin of 4,408 votes.
 Rangitata had been traditionally regarded as a safe National seat.
 In her second term, Luxton continued to sit on the education and workforce committee and chaired the primary production committee.
 Each of those roles ended in February 2023 after her promotion into the executive.